Jordan Díaz (baseball): Orix Buffaloes

-On January 8, 2025, Diaz signed a multi-year contract with the Orix Buffaloes of Nippon Professional Baseball.
+On January 8, 2025, Díaz signed with the Orix Buffaloes of Nippon Professional Baseball.
+He made 50 appearances for the Buffaloes, batting .228/.290/.307 with two home runs and six RBI.
+Díaz became a free agent following the season.

+Tecolotes de los Dos Laredos

+On February 24, 2026, Díaz signed with the Tecolotes de los Dos Laredos of the Mexican League.
+In 11 appearances for the team, he slashed .211/.302/.211 with no home runs and two RBI.
+Díaz was released by Dos Laredos on April 30.

+Leones de Yucatán

+On May 9, 2026, Díaz signed with the Leones de Yucatán of the Mexican League.
+In 12 appearances for the Leones, he batted .289/.333/.356 with three doubles and two RBI.
+On May 28, Díaz was released by Yucatán.

 International career

 Díaz played for the Colombian national baseball team in the 2023 World Baseball Classic.
 He struggled in the tournament, going hitless over 10 at-bats with one walk.

 Personal life

 Díaz has openly criticized the management of professional baseball in Colombia.
 In a 2023 social media post, he accused Édinson Rentería, a Colombian baseball executive and brother of Édgar Rentería, of stifling the growth of baseball in Colombia.
 "He is a person who deceives, abuses the trust, and defrauds...
 I hope that people realize this, that is why I make this message public."
 Rentería responded by saying he would take legal action against Díaz.